Working around light rail

 If you’re working on or near areas of light rail construction or maintenance, it’s vital to be aware of the restrictions and requirements in place.

-Anyone undertaking works or activities in or around light rail, or that have the potential to impact light rail program of activities, may be subject to certain authorisation or coordination requirements.
+Anyone undertaking works or activities in or around light rail, or who has the potential to impact the light rail program of activities, may be subject to certain authorisation or coordination requirements.

 This is primarily for safety purposes due to the presence of:

 - electrified overhead power lines and poles